Employees, as well as managers, often question why organizations do employee performance appraisals.

 The varying systems and processes are all over the map.

-Unfortunately, some are done so poorly that they are not only designed to fail, but also to create a negative experience for both the manager as well as the employee.
+Unfortunately, some are done so poorly that they are not only designed to fail but also to create a negative experience for both the manager as well as the employee.

-So why do organizations do performance appraisals?
+Why do organizations do performance appraisals?

 There are many varying opinions on the subject of performance appraisals and why they are done.